SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 ## Summary

-You've now created a destination for use with the Connectivity service in the SAP Cloud Platform, and have successfully tested it, surfacing information from the remote ES5 system via a simple route mapping definition as part of a skeleton app.
-(You won't need this app any more, so you can delete it if you want to).
+You've now created a destination for use with the Connectivity service in the SAP Cloud Platform, and have successfully tested it, surfacing information from the remote ES5 system via a simple route mapping definition as part of an approuter-based app.

 You're now all set to be able to successfully consume the OData service at the endpoint you've defined in the destination from other services, in particular, the Workflow service.